 Although not used much anymore, hydrogen balloons were once quite popular.
 Hydrogen weighs just 0.08988 grams per liter.
 However, it is highly flammable, so the slightest spark can cause a huge explosion.

 So why are helium and hydrogen so much lighter than air?
-It's because the hydrogen and helium atoms are lighter than a nitrogen atom.
+It's because the hydrogen and helium atoms are lighter than nitrogen atoms.
 They have fewer electrons, protons and neutrons than nitrogen atoms do, and that makes them lighter (the approximate atomic weight of hydrogen is 1, helium is 4 and nitrogen is 14).
 Approximately the same number of atoms of each of these elements fills approximately the same amount of space.
 Therefore, the gases made of lighter atoms are lighter.